 Additionally the age or state of hardening is important in the first assessment.
-Some countries have placed limitations to the level of which hardening of the old binder is allowed to proceed and still is recognised as a binder that can be rejuvenated.
-Over a certain stage (often by a limit of the softening point ring and ball) the old binder - when assessed as recovered binder - must be considered as "black stuff" which indicates that the binder is deemed beyond a level where the binding properties can be reconstituted as part of an effective binder.
-On an even higher level of ageing the "black stuff" can even be considered to be detrimental to the durability of the new asphalt due to its brittle nature.
+Some countries have placed limitations to the level of which hardening of the old binder is allowed to proceed and still is recognised as a binder, that can be rejuvenated.
+Above a certain stage (often by a limit of the softening point ring and ball) the old binder - when assessed as recovered binder - must be considered as "inert material".
+This will indicate that the binder is deemed beyond a level, where the binding properties can be reconstituted as part of an effective binder.
+On an even higher level of ageing the "inert material" can even be considered to be detrimental to the durability of the new asphalt due to its brittle nature.

 Another reason for very little experience is documented may be due to the market situation.
-In some countries when PMB was introduced in surface layers in the middle or late 1980's for heavy duty application it improved the durability over the alternative standard binder which means that some of the first polymer containing surface layers have meant a time lag and are just now on the brink of being scheduled for recycling.
-The introduction and use of polymer in surface layers in Denmark in the 80's and 90's were quite successful but the asphalt sector estimated that the average reclaimed asphalt that are finding its way to the asphalt plants for recycling perhaps only contain polymers in 2 - 55 of the cases., This percentages is expected to increase rapidly over the next few years since history is catching up on the mentioned time lag.
-For this reason it has not until now been economical feasible to separate PMB containing reclaimed asphalt from the traditional type of RA unless the source was a huge milling job of a homogeneous stretch of old polymer containing surface layer.
+In some countries PMB was introduced in surface layers in the middle or late 1980's for heavy duty application.
+It improved the durability over the alternative standard binder, which means that some of the first polymer containing surface layers have created a time lag and are just now on the brink of being scheduled for recycling.
+The introduction and use of polymer in surface layers in Denmark in the 80's and 90's were quite successful but the asphalt sector estimated that the average reclaimed asphalt that are finding its way to the asphalt plants for recycling perhaps only contain polymers in $2-5\,\%$ of the cases., This percentages is expected to increase rapidly over the next few years since history is catching up on the mentioned time lag.
+For this reason it has not until now been economically feasible to separate PMB containing reclaimed asphalt from the traditional type of RA.
+The only cases were, when the source was a huge milling job of a homogeneous stretch of old polymer containing surface layer, where the incentive was both aggregate quality and premium binder.

-Even though the asphalt companies would try to separate smaller amount of reclaimed polymer modified asphalt, they could run into problems with their environmental certificate which in many countries is setting a maximum
+Even though the asphalt companies would try to separate smaller amount of reclaimed polymer modified asphalt, they could run into problems with their environmental certificate, which in many countries is setting a maximum capacity for handling/processing at a specific site.

-5.3.2 Limitation due to grading curve
+4.3.2 Limitation due to grading curve